 The narrative of abstraction in western painting is one of linear progression.
 We are taught that abstraction unfolded neatly: from Braque’s pixelated landscapes via Kandinsky’s colour explosions to Mondrian’s grids, we arrived at abstraction proper.
 But if total abstraction was achieved with Malevich’s Black Square in 1915, how then does painting continue along this linear trajectory more than 100 years later?
-For two Berlin-based contemporary artists Bernard Frize and Imi Knoebel, the answer lies in subverting progress itself.
+For three Berlin-based contemporary artists Katharina Grosse, Bernard Frize, and Imi Knoebel, the answer lies in subverting progress itself.
 Detours brings together works by these artists to present an argument for divergent timelines.

 Progress presupposes a past, present, and future, the relentless advancement of events.
 However, in the words of German artist Katharina Grosse “painting does not follow chronological succession; thus it has no beginning or end.
 There is no duration of contemplation that can be defined.”
 When we view a painting, every element of the artist’s process, every gesture, every hesitation exists in one cohesive moment.
 Grosse is celebrated for her in situ work where architecture and found objects are transformed into vibrant immersive paintings via her signature spray gun, but it is in her studio practice that the notion of painting as condensed time is most apparent.
 The semi-transparent sprayed gestures seen in Untitled allow for all working to remain visible as the ‘residue’ of the artist’s decisions and actions.
 Working across as many as forty canvases at once, Grosse will isolate one or two at different stages to document her process.
 Because we cannot identify when in the process a painting was ‘paused’, we are asked to imagine the work as a detour from the timeline of the original sequence.